Funerals begin for victims of Boston marathon bombing

 By Ross Kerber

-MEDFORD, Massachusetts Hundreds of mourners crowded outside a suburban Boston church on Monday for the first of a series of funerals for the victims of the Boston Marathon bombing.
+MEDFORD, Mass.
+Hundreds of mourners crowded outside a suburban Boston church on Monday for the first of a series of funerals for the victims of the Boston Marathon bombing.

-The morning funeral of Krystle Campbell, 29, was the first since the April 15 attack at the marathon's finish line, which killed three people and injured more than 200.
+The morning funeral of 29-year-old Krystle Campbell was the first since the April 15 attack at the race's finish line, which killed three people and injured more than 170.

-The suspected bombers also are believed to have fatally shot a campus police officer at the Massachusetts Institute of Technology on Thursday night before a gun battle with police and day-long manhunt that left most of the Boston area locked down.
+The suspected bombers are also believed to have fatally shot a security guard at the Massachusetts Institute of Technology on Thursday night before a gun battle with police and day-long manhunt that left most of the Boston area locked down.

-Some in the crowd outside St. Joseph's Church in Medford said they had driven as far as 100 miles (160 km) to attend Campbell's funeral and Massachusetts Governor Deval Patrick and interim U.S. Senator William "Mo" Cowan also were there.
-Boston Cardinal Sean O'Malley spoke, according to an event program.
-The funeral was closed to the media.
+Some in the crowd outside St. Joseph's Church in Medford said they had driven as far as 100 miles (160 km) to attend the funeral, where officials including Massachusetts Governor Deval Patrick were in attendance.

-The hearse carrying Campbell's red-tinted casket was escorted by about 20 police motorcycles.
-An honor guard of uniformed law enforcement officers stood in front of the church as pallbearers carried the casket in.

-Chuck Walsh, a retired custodian from Medford High School, came from Ossipee, New Hampshire, for the funeral of Campbell, who he remembered calling him "Mr. Chuck" in her school days.

-Also there was Renee Arsenault, a 28-year-old hairdresser, who went to middle school with Campbell.
+As she waited for the funeral, Renee Arsenault, a 28-year-old hairdresser, said she had gone to middle school with Campbell.

 "I am so happy this many people showed up in her honor," Arsenault said.